The Bungalow: Alice Springs Telegraph Station

 In 1932, The Bungalow moved to the old Alice Springs Telegraph Station, was proclaimed an Aboriginal reserve on 8 December 1932 with an area of 273 ha; this made the land officially "off-limits" for non-Aboriginal people.
 The site had been vacated by the telegraph staff in the months before and significant alterations were made to the buildings and genuine effort was put in to making it comfortable with, amongst other additions, a large corrugated-iron dormitory was built with rows of double bunks where girls slept in the eastern wings and boys in the western and, for the first time, flushing toilets were available.

 Emily Liddle (née Perkins), who was 11 when she moved to the new location said: "When we came here, Telegraph, we were shocked to see beds and mattresses.
 Coming into a mansion after sleeping on concrete floors.
 We were shocked really...
 We rushed around and they said, oh, they even got a shower and bathtubs."

-However, the new site was soon overcrowded, and it appeared that not enough resources were made available; this was particularly apparent after 33 boys were moved from Pine Creek.
+However, the new site was soon overcrowded, and it appeared that not enough resources were made available; this was particularly apparent after 33 boys were moved from the Pine Creek Home.

 In 1934 the Superintendent of The Bungalow, Gordon Keith Freeman, who had been appointed in 1930, was arrested for the rape of a 16-year-old girl in the dormitories late at night.
-This girl bravely wrote a letter to the Deputy Administrator Victor Carrington to report the rape and begun her letter with the words "I am longing to have someone help me".
-Carrington took immediate action and took sworn statements from other girls at The Bungalow and from staff and sadly found that it had not been an isolated incident and, in the subsequent trial, the accuser and five of her fellow Bungalow residents gave damning evidence against him; additional evidence was given by Hetty Perkins.
+This girl wrote a letter to the Deputy Administrator Victor Carrington to report the rape and begun her letter with the words "I am longing to have someone help me".
+Carrington took immediate action and took sworn statements from other girls at The Bungalow and from staff and found that it had not been an isolated incident and, in the subsequent trial, the accuser and five of her fellow Bungalow residents gave evidence against him; additional evidence was given by Hetty Perkins.
 Freeman was found guilty, dismissed from his position, and fined £100, but being unable to pay was instead sentenced for three months.
 Many people did not think this was a suitable punishment with some believing it was too light and many that it was too harsh and, ultimately, he served only 30 days of the sentence.

 The Bungalow closed in 1942 when children were evacuated south in response to World War II.
 The majority of the children from the institution were sent south to Mulgoa in New South Wales and Balaklava in South Australia.
-Following this the army transformed the buildings into a labour camp for Aboriginal workers during World War II.
+Following this, the army transformed the buildings into a labour camp for Aboriginal workers during World War II.

 The Bungalow reopened in 1945 as an Aboriginal reserve for adult workers, eventually closing in 1960.